Dmytro Timashov

-Dmytro "Dima" Timashov (Дмитро Тимашов; born 1 October 1996) is a Ukrainian-born Swedish professional ice hockey forward for Brynäs IF of the Swedish Hockey League (SHL).
+Dmytro "Dima" Timashov (Дмитро Тимашов; born 1 October 1996) is a Ukrainian-born Swedish professional ice hockey forward who currently plays for Admiral Vladivostok in the Kontinental Hockey League (KHL).

 Playing career

-Timashov made his Swedish Hockey League debut playing with Modo Hockey during the 2013–14 SHL season.
+Timashov made his Swedish Hockey League (SHL) debut playing with Modo Hockey during the 2013–14 SHL season.
 Following this season, Timashov left Sweden to join the Quebec Remparts.

-On 27 June 2015, during the 2015 NHL Entry Draft, Timashov was selected in the 5th round, 125th overall, by the Toronto Maple Leafs.
+On 27 June 2015, during the 2015 NHL Entry Draft, Timashov was selected in the fifth round, 125th overall, by the Toronto Maple Leafs.

 On 6 January 2016, Timashov was traded to the Shawinigan Cataractes.
 The trade came after weeks of speculation; it was previously reported Timashov would be on the move to the Moncton Wildcats, but he had refused to waive his no-movement clause to be sent to the club.
 The same day, rumors of a Shawinigan transaction started to appear.

 Timashov joined the Toronto Maple Leafs' AHL affiliate the Toronto Marlies for the 2016–17 season and spent three years developing with the team.
 During the 2019–20 season, Timashov won a spot on the Maple Leafs NHL roster to start the season, and made his debut in the first game of the season against the Ottawa Senators, recording one assist.
 Used in a bottom-six forward role, Timashov recorded four goals and five assists in 39 games for the Maple Leafs.

 On 23 February 2020, Timashov was placed on waivers by the Maple Leafs and was claimed by the Detroit Red Wings the next day.
-He made 5 appearances with the cellar-dwelling Red Wings, going scoreless, before the season was abruptly suspended and ended due to the COVID-19 pandemic.
+He made five appearances with the Red Wings, going scoreless, before the season was abruptly suspended and ended due to the COVID-19 pandemic.

 As an unsigned restricted free agent with the Red Wings, on 11 December 2020, Timashov's rights were traded to the New York Islanders in exchange for future considerations.
 On 20 September 2021, Timashov was re-signed to a one-year contract by the Islanders.

-On 20 October 2021, Timashov signed a two-year contract with Brynäs IF of the Swedish Hockey League (SHL) after mutually terminating his contract with the Islanders the previous day.
+On 20 October, Timashov signed a two-year contract with Brynäs IF of the SHL after mutually terminating his contract with the Islanders the previous day.

+On 21 October 2023, Timashov signed a two-month contract with HC Ajoie of the Swiss National League (NL).

+On 4 July 2024, Timashov's KHL rights were traded from SKA St. Petersburg to HC Sochi in a multi-player trade.
+Immediately after, Timashov signed a one-year contract with Sochi.

+On 20 December 2024, after recording just four points in 22 games, Timashov was released by Sochi.
+On 3 January 2025, he returned to Switzerland and played the remainder of the season with Genève-Servette HC.

+On 24 July 2025, Timashov returned to the KHL, signing a one-year contract with Admiral Vladivostok.

 International play

-Timashov was selected to represent Team Sweden at the 2016 World Junior Championships.
-Timashov excelled at the tournament, recording seven points in seven games played, and helping Sweden to a fourth-place finish.
+Timashov was selected to represent Sweden junior team at the 2016 World Junior Championships.
+Timashov excelled at the tournament, recording seven points in seven games played, and helped Sweden to a fourth-place finish.